 - the numerous xenobiotic residues (insecticides, fungicides and acaricides) found in beekeeping matrices,

-the role played by certain co-exposures to pesticides and infectious agents in bee illness and bee colony disorders.
+- the role played by certain co-exposures to pesticides and infectious agents in disorders of bees and bee colonies.

-- overall reduction in exposure of bees to plant protection products, by limiting input use in agriculture,
+- an overall reduction in exposure of bees to plant protection products, by limiting input use in agricultural practices.

-- setting up a unified and well-structured national observation network, with the establishment of reference hives in order to produce updates on the health status of colonies.
+- setting up a unified and well-structured national observation network, with the establishment of reference apiaries in order to produce updates on the health status of colonies.

-- integrating data from the recommended observation network as a phytopharmacovigilance tool to provide better understanding of the observed effects of plant protection products on colony health for the re-examination of conditions for authorisation or use of substances and products.
+- integrating data from the recommended observation network as a phytopharmacovigilance tool to improve understanding of the observed effects of plant protection products on colony health for the re-examination of conditions for authorisation or use of substances and products.